gianklug/shc2023-writeup-template/README.md

 shc2023-writeup-template
 ---

 My Pandoc/Markdown/LaTeX template for the [Swiss Hacking Challenge 2023](https://swiss-hacking-challenge.ch).
+Feel free to use this for your own writeups.

 This uses pandoc and the [eisvogel](https://github.com/Wandmalfarbe/pandoc-latex-template) template to create a nice PDF from Markdown.
 Using inline LaTeX is also possible :D